Mendez-Will/Mendez-Will.github.io/index.md

 Rewriting the application from Python to JavaScript was both challenging and rewarding.
 It required me to learn and apply several new libraries and frameworks, which expanded my knowledge of JavaScript-based development and full-stack web applications.
 Adapting the code to a new framework emphasized the importance of modularity and separation of concerns, which are critical for maintaining and scaling modern web applications.

-***Outcomes met:***

-With this enhancement I have met outcomes 4 and 1;

-I have employed strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
-By carefully restructuring the application to follow a modular architecture, I ensured that the frontend and backend components are easier to understand, maintain, and improve.
-This modularity allows other developers to collaborate more effectively, making it straightforward for them to contribute new features or connect the system to external databases in the future.
-The clear separation of concerns also ensures that stakeholders can make decisions more effectively, understanding how individual components contribute to the system as a whole.

-I demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
-My decision to implement React for the frontend, along with Plotly.js and Leaflet.js for charts and maps, reflects a strategic use of modern frameworks that offer greater flexibility and responsiveness.This transition not only improves application functionality but also positions the codebase as a strong foundation for future development.